Deer Resistant Plants

 Daylilies seem to grow vigorously.
 I planted most of mine when they were a single "fan".
 Now 5 years later, they've already had to be divided and I'm in the process of dividing some of them for a second time.
 Anyone need a daylily?

 In the early spring before blooming, they come up quickly and give the appearance of an ornamental grass.
 In the late fall, I remove the exhausted growth and nothing is visible all winter.

-I first planted creeping thyme in some pots I had.
+I first planted creeping elfin thyme in some pots I had.
 It spread quickly and cascaded over the edges of the pot making a pretty display.
-Once I completed more landscaping I found I had areas that needed some good groundcover.
+Once I completed more landscaping I found I had areas that needed some good ground cover.
 I selected more creeping thyme and it has served me well.

 This groundcover seems to be another good deer resistant plant.
 It's never been disturbed.
 Mine only grows an inch or two high and creates a beautiful carpet of tiny, dark green leaves.
 By June it usually blooms with tiny pink and crimson flowers, and by late summer it begins to take on a deep crimson color which it holds until spring.
 It's never boring.